jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.70 (2023/03/23) =
+* Fix: Avoid a crash for the server which didn't install mbstring.
+* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.69 (2023/03/22) =
 * Fix: Issue with non-default models in the forms.
 * Add: Default value and rows for textarea and input fields.
 * Fix: Assistants weren't really disabled (depending on the settings).
 * Fix: Simplified a few UI elements.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.67 (2023/03/21) =
 * Update: The Finetunes are now a module, that can be completely disabled (and it is, by default).